Basis-Theory/docs/source/includes/api-reference/_tokens.md

 ### Searching Data

-Basis Theory currently supports data searches on `social_security_number` and `employer_id_number` token types.
+Basis Theory currently supports data searches on `social_security_number`, `employer_id_number` and `token` token types.
-When creating tokens of these types, Basis Theory will securely index several data patterns to enable searching on these values:
+When creating tokens of these types, Basis Theory will securely index several data patterns to enable searching on these values based on the `search_indexes` expressions passed in the [Create Token Request](#tokens-create-token).

+If `search_indexes` are not provided when creating a token, then `social_security_number` and `employer_id_number` will get the following default search indexes:

-- The value with standard delimiters (`-`), eg. `123-45-6789`
+- `{{ data }}` which results in the value with standard delimiters (`-`), eg. `123-45-6789`
-- The value without delimiters, eg. `123456789`
+- `{{ data | remove: '-'}}` which results in the value without delimiters, eg. `123456789`
-- The last 4 digits of the value, eg. `6789`
+- `{{ data | last4 }}` which results in the last 4 digits of the value, eg. `6789`

+For generic tokens (type `token`), default indexes are not applied and you are free to generate your custom data patterns by providing `search_indexes` expressions during [token creation](#tokens-create-token), which are based on [Liquid templating language expressions](https://shopify.github.io/liquid/).
+Each expression must result in a single value, which cannot be null or empty, otherwise a 400 error will be returned.

-Token data searches will only return a token if there is an exact match on one of these data patterns; full wildcard search is not currently supported.
+Token data searches will only return a token if there is an exact match on one of these data patterns produced by the `search_indexes` expressions; full wildcard search is not currently supported.

 For example, to search for a `social_security_number` token with the value `123-45-6789`, you may search for: